cyrus-and/chrome-har-capturer/README.md

     npm install chrome-har-capturer

-The following snippet loads an array of URLs serially and generate a cumulative HAR file, just like the Record button in the [Network Panel of Chrome Developer Tools][4].
+The following snippet loads an array of URLs serially and generate a cumulative HAR file, just like the Record button in the
+[Network Panel of Chrome Developer Tools][net].

 ```javascript
 var fs = require('fs');